idealo/php-rdkafka-ffi/README.md

 This is a Kafka client library for PHP ^7.4 with a slim [librdkafka](https://github.com/edenhill/librdkafka) binding via  [FFI](https://www.php.net/manual/en/book.ffi.php).

-It supports the same interfaces as the [PHP RdKafka extension](https://github.com/arnaud-lb/php-rdkafka) ^4.0.
+It supports the same interfaces as the [PHP RdKafka extension](https://github.com/arnaud-lb/php-rdkafka) ^4.0 and ^5.0.

 ## Supported Features